 MSCs are promising candidate cells for ex vivo insulin gene therapy.
-They are easily obtained from bone marrow, are readily transduced with lentiviruses, and can be reimplanted autologously into donor animals.^{17,19} In the present study, we show that the expression of
+They are easily obtained from bone marrow, are readily transduced with lentiviruses and can be reimplanted autologously into donor animals [17, 19].
+Here we show that expression of proinsulin in cMSCs allows these cells to serve as surrogate beta cells in vitro.
+Transduction of primary cMSCs using lentiviral vector encoding the furin cleavable proinsulin and GFP genes resulted in insulin production (measured as C-peptide secretion in the medium) and GFP expression in primary cMSCs.